llm-for-zotero: A Research Agent System for your Zotero Library

 Action What it does

-Audit Library Scan your library (or a collection) for items with incomplete metadata — missing abstract, DOI, tags, or PDF attachment.
-Optionally saves the report as a Zotero note
+Audit Library Scan your library or a collection for incomplete metadata, missing PDFs, missing tags, and other gaps; optionally save the report as a Zotero note

 Organize Unfiled Find unfiled items and organize them into collections via an interactive review workflow